75-Hard-Student-Edition/75-student-readthedocs/docs/source/Future Improvements.rst

 Future Improvements
 ===================
-.. note:: This page is currently under development.
-Please check back later for updates.

 This is a list of future improvements which we believe should take priority if development of the app should continue.
 These improvements have been derived